Na Yeong-seok: Education

-Na Young-seok was born on April 15, 1976 in Cheongju, North Chungcheong Province.
+Na Young-seok was born on April 15, 1976, in Cheongju, North Chungcheong Province.
 He lived in his hometown during his middle and high school years, which he described as unremarkable and mundane.
 Afterwards, Na relocated to Seoul and enrolled at Yonsei University, where he pursued a major in Public Administration.
 He chose this field of study because his father worked as a civil servant at Cheongju City Hall and advised him to pursue a similar career path if he didn't have any particular aspirations.
 Initially, Na had plans to take the civil service exam after completing his studies.

-During his college years, Na was active in the theater club of the University of Social Sciences, which the Department of Public Administration belongs to.
+During his college years, Na was active in the theater club of the College of Social Sciences, which the Department of Public Administration belongs to.
 From his freshman year until graduation, he dedicated himself to club activities.
 Beginning with minor roles, he gained diverse experiences as a supporting actor, staff member, and eventually even as a director.
 These experiences brought him joy and led him to consider pursuing a career in broadcasting industry, either in television or film.

 After completing his studies, Na saw an advertisement for a sitcom writer and applied for it, and entered a film company as an assistant director.
-Unfortunately, the company he joined faced financial difficulties and went bankrupt, leaving him unemployed within a mere two months.
+However, the company he joined faced financial difficulties and went bankrupt, leaving him unemployed within a mere two months.
 To make ends meet, he worked as an instructor at an academy while simultaneously preparing to join a media company.
 However, he struggled with the initial current affairs tests and failed most of them.
 In 2001, he made the decision to apply to KBS.